NOVEL-IN-PROGRESS

 Jane laughed or tried to.

 "No, she ain't blind.
 Not for real, she ain't.
 She just don't see me.
-Anyway, why it matter?
-Who gonna dump her chamber pot when I'm good and gone?"
+Anyway, what it matter?
+Who gonna dump her chamber pot when I'm gone for good?"

 This time, Jane's laugh stymied in the back of her throat.
-She knew the path to nowhere, didn't she?
-She'd walked it long enough, what with her sleeping on that rich woman's floor and all, and it stuck in her craw.
-Maybe it was like she'd swallowed a knife.
+But then she knew the path to nowhere, didn't she?
+She'd long walked it, what with her sleeping on that rich woman's floor and all, and maybe it stuck in her craw like she'd swallowed a knife.

 "You fed me.
 I'll pray for you!"
 Severine vowed.